limravydev/intelligent-call-center-assistant/README.md

 # 📘 Intelligent Call Center Assistant

-An end-to-end Retrieval-Augmented Generation (RAG) copilot built for bank call-center agents.
+An end-to-end Retrieval-Augmented Generation (RAG) built for bank call-center agents.
 It ingests Excel policies and PDF playbooks, indexes them with SentenceTransformers + ChromaDB, and uses Gemini to draft grounded responses with clear agent action steps.

 ---